 Look for such features as an adjustable backrest, padded seats, a foldable footrest and armrests.
 The controls should also be easy to use and conveniently located on the front of the wheelchair.

 There should be a way to stop the wheelchair from moving forward such as in a case where the user has forgotten to put the seatbelt on, lack of power down the stairs or something getting stuck in the wheel mechanism.
 The ideal emergency braking system is the one that does not require electric power to operate.

-It should be easy to go with your wheelchair for stairs when travelling by a vehicle.
+It should be easy to travel with your ‘wheelchair for stairs’ when travelling by a vehicle.
 The chair should be foldable or easy to assemble and disassemble.